-HIV and People Who Inject Drugs – This packet is a compilation of several recent fact sheets and other resources.
+People Who Inject Drugs and HIV – This packet is a compilation of several recent fact sheets and other resources.
 You may wish to customize it to meet the needs or interests of particular groups, such as event participants, providers, patients, clients, or the general public.
 So please feel free to distribute all or part of this packet as either a printout or PDF.

 Fact Sheets and Background Information

-HIV and People Who Inject Drugs (CDC) – This fact sheet has information about new HIV diagnoses, prevalence, deaths, and the HIV care continuum among people who inject drugs (PWID).
+HIV and People Who Inject Drugs (CDC) – This web page has information about HIV risk behaviors, prevention, testing, HIV diagnoses, prevalence, deaths, and the HIV care continuum among people who inject drugs (PWID).
 Selected data breakdowns are provided by race/ethnicity, gender, and transmission category.
-This also examines prevention challenges and what CDC is doing to address HIV risk among PWID.
+This page also covers prevention challenges and what CDC is doing to address HIV risk among PWID.
+Also available in Spanish.

 HIV and Injecting Drugs 101 (CDC) – This bilingual fact sheet discusses how people may become infected from injecting drugs, how they can lower their risks of infection, and where to get new, clean needles and syringes.
 Page 1 is in English, and page 2 is in Spanish.